axyoung/axyoung.github.io/projects.md

 ## Social Biases in Large Language Models

 My research under Setareh Rafatirad has had me conduct large scale research on social biases or stereotypes in popular large language models such as ChatGPT and BERT.
 In our investigation we used stereotype benchmark datasets and applied them to LLMs.
 We analyzed the outputs and what they could mean, then looked to find ways to improve and fine-tune the machine learning models to see what sort of effective ways there are to better detect and avoid bias.
 Part of the novelty of our approach includes our direction using MCQA - multiple choice questioning - prompt techniques and our investigation into how this training can be more generalized.

-While we are working on publishing a paper related to our work, this is still underway.
+This research covers a wide variety of subjet matters but focuses on social biases, data science and analysis, and machine learning.
+While much of the langauge models that were analyzed where queried through APIs, we also built and used our own models in conjunction with this research.

 Linked [here](https://github.com/axyoung/axyoung.github.io/blob/main/files/GPT_Stereotyping_Project_Report.pdf) is a copy of a report I did covering my role in the project.
 The arXiv for this paper is here: [https://arxiv.org/abs/2511.14153].

+This research means a lot to me not only because of the vast amount of time and effort I put into it, but also because it helps dive into an aspect of these learning models that seems increasingly vital as they progress further and further along.
+These social implication that we investigate are just a branch of the vast ethical quandaries that envelope machine learning, and they are all extremely important to understand when working on or using these models.
+As someone who does both, I found this project to be important for my own journey with machine learning and yet also feels it has lead me to more questions than answers.

 [Return to home page](https://axyoung.github.io)